 COMPARE PRICES NOW

 The 3 Core Differences:

 Off-the-shelve Software is usually reasonably priced whereas a customised product can be relatively expensive to build.
 The cost of development of an off-the-shelf product is distributed over a number of buyers.
 Therefore, the pricing is spread over the number of licenses that will be sold.
 Customised software on the other hand, is uniquely made made for just one buyer.

 2. Generic build

 Each time there is a revision in software purchased off-the-shelf, you will need to shell out an update fee.
-Though some off-the-shelf products may not have any updates for a long time, making you use obsolete software which might have negative repercussions on your business.
-Customised software has updates done based on the requirements and budget of the company.
-Note, Off-the-shelf software is ready to roll the minute you slide the installation CD in the drive.
+However some off-the-shelf products may not have any updates for a long time, and your software may be rendered obsolete which might have negative repercussions for your business.
+Customised software provides updates based on the requirements and budget of the company.
+Note, Off-the-shelf software is ready to go the minute you slide the installation CD into the drive.
 Bespoke software is built to your specification.

 The advantages and disadvantages of Off-the-shelf and Bespoke Software

 Off-the-shelf software: The Pros

 - Off-the-shelf software tends to be relatively cheap.
 The cost of development can be spread over a large number of users.